 They offer over 5,000 courses on a ton of topics relevant to blogging at very affordable prices.
 And, as if their prices weren’t already amazingly cheap, they regularly run 90-98% OFF discounts.
 So, you could enrol in a great course for as little as US$ 10!

-To sell digital products I use Woocommerce which is free.
+To sell digital products, most bloggers use Woocommerce which is free.

 Another popular option is SendOwl.

-They have an easy integration with many online payment systems including Paypal and Stripe.
+They have easy integration with many online payment systems including PayPal and Stripe.

 SendOwl will track everything for you and if you want to start your own affiliate program, it will track the sales and commissions of your affiliates too.